← Back to Learning Center

 Common 3-Bet Mistakes

 1. 3-betting too small → Gives opponents perfect pot odds to call with too wide a range.
-Size up to 3×/4×.
+Size up to 3× IP / 4× OOP.
+Many recreational players 3-bet to 7-8bb and wonder why they get called by everything.

 3. 3-betting OOP with weak bluffs → You will get check-called and outplayed postflop.
 While learning, reserve bluff 3-bets for IP spots.

 4. Auto-calling 4-bets → Most 4-bets are polarized (value hands + air).
-Call tightly: JJ+, sometimes AK, rarely anything else.
+Call tightly: QQ+ usually 4-bets back, AK calls IP, JJ-TT call carefully, everything else folds.

 FAQ